Mumbai: MMRC planted saplings at Aarey for a publicity stunt, say experts

-Experts claim that the MMRC only planted saplings at the Metro III site in Aarey Colony to generate a pro-environment image for itself; said the saplings would probably not survive, as they had been planted too close
+They claim MMRC only planted saplings at Metro III site in Aarey Colony to generate a pro-environment image for itself; said the saplings would probably not survive, as they had been planted too close

 Under fire for its plans to axe nearly 2,300 trees and endanger the wildlife in Aarey Colony for the Metro line III, the Mumbai Metro Rail Corporation (MMRC) last month attempted to quell the controversy by planting a few saplings at the proposed site for the Metro car depot.

 On February 27, MMRC Chairman Ashwini Bhide and a few other officials visited the Metro car shed site at Aarey Colony to plant a few saplings there.
 File pic

 However, it seems this effort to go green could well leave the authorities red-faced, after experts pointed out that the saplings will probably not survive as they had been placed too close together.
 This, the activists claimed, is evidence that the Metro authorities do not care about trees or the environment, and that the saplings were planted simply as a gimmick to project MMRC as pro-environment.

 A little over a week ago, on February 27, MMRC Chairman Ashwini Bhide and a few other officials had visited the Metro yard site at Aarey Milk Colony and planted a few saplings on one section of the plot.
 A few days later, on March 3, environmentalist Anand Pendharkar and AAP member Mona Ambegaonkar also visited the site and found that the saplings had been planted too close to each other (see box).

 Renee Vyas, a naturalist who conducts tree walks in Aarey Colony, is also of the opinion that the saplings should have been planted at a proper distance from each other, but the authorities ignored this requirement.
 “The saplings planted at the car depot site were not properly planted, as the authorities planted them too close to each other.